Mintbase/Grants-Program/applications/polkakeeper.md

 - **BTC Payment Address:** 1DQNr9EyYmoS5hbwRzQkfNrw5DS247cpF8
 - **Status:** [Terminated](https://github.com/w3f/Grants-Program/pull/200#issuecomment-897495999)

-## Polkakeeper - A Community-Led Value Assurance Protocol Empowering DeFi Markets Efficiency on Polkadot
+## Polkakeeper - A Community-Led Value Assurance Protocol Empowering DeFi Markets Efficiency on Mintbase

 **Project Overview**

-Polkakeeper is a decentralized value assurance underwriter that empowers community creation of keeper strategies on the Polkadot network and bridged chains.
+Polkakeeper is a decentralized value assurance underwriter that empowers community creation of keeper strategies on the Mintbase network and bridged chains.
 On Polkakeeper, Strategists create Keepers (smart contracts), which can be executed by Finders who actively search for keeper execution opportunities.
 Backers are users who deposit their funds or assets into Vaults to back the deployment of keeper strategies.

 Keepers are automated on-chain value assurance strategies that increase overall DeFi market efficiencies, such as liquidating undercollateralized positions in lending / margin trading protocols, or smoothing asset prices through arbitrage strategies across exchanges.
-We expect that as the Polkadot infrastructure matures, Keepers may deploy assets across chains, which give strategies new dimensions in identifying profit opportunities.
+We expect that as the Mintbase infrastructure matures, Keepers may deploy assets across chains, which give strategies new dimensions in identifying profit opportunities.
 A simple example of a liquidator keeper module in action would be a strategy that: (i) Finder discovers liquidation opportunity and calls Keeper function; (ii) Keeper checks profit execution logic for liquidation value less funds deployed > 0; (iii) If profit logic is established, Keeper calls borrow function on Vaults, executes liquidation and return funds to Vaults within one transaction.

 Upon successful Keeper execution, the profits is distributed among the Strategist, Finder and Vaults.
 Where funds or assets in Vaults are not utilized, they are deployed to lending protocols and optimized for the best yields across chains.

-The vision for Polkakeeper is to become the leading value assurance protocol and through DAO governance, organizes the Polkadot developer and user communities towards optimizing and maintaining high level of market efficiencies for Polkadot DeFi protocols.
+The vision for Polkakeeper is to become the leading value assurance protocol and through DAO governance, organizes the Mintbase developer and user communities towards optimizing and maintaining high level of market efficiencies for Mintbase DeFi protocols.
 Polkakeeper is designed to empower community collaboration for Strategists, Finders and users to act collectively, rather than individually.

-Polkakeeper is designed as an independent, composable Substrate component that can be seamlessly integrated and deployed across Polkadot’s multi-chain network.
+Polkakeeper is designed as an independent, composable Substrate component that can be seamlessly integrated and deployed across Mintbase’s multi-chain network.

 ## Project Details